NUpolisci/NU-math-camp/resources/README.md

 - [Overleaf](www.overleaf.com), [TeXstudio](https://www.texstudio.org/), [RStudio](https://www.rstudio.com/) or any other TeX editor for sophisticated document formatting.

--[Grammarly](https://www.grammarly.com/) is good for gauging where your writing is at regarding readability, tone, and other important markers of "good" writing.
+- [Grammarly](https://www.grammarly.com/) is good to gauge where your writing is at regarding readability, tone, and other important markers of "good" writing.

 **Things you should do or acquaint yourself with**